jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

 ### 97 Compliance with rules and binding settlements
 (1) Members of the dispute resolution scheme must comply with the rules of the scheme.
-(2) On the application of the person responsible for the dispute resolution scheme, a District Court may require a member of the scheme to do either or both of the following:
+(2) On the application of the person responsible for the dispute resolution scheme, a District Court may require a member of the scheme to do any of the following:
   (a) comply with the rules of the scheme:
-  (b) comply with a binding settlement determined by the scheme in response to a complaint.
+  (b) comply with a binding settlement determined by the scheme in response to a complaint:
+  (c) comply with a binding settlement determined by the scheme in an indemnity dispute.
 (3) If a District Court is satisfied that the terms of a binding settlement are manifestly unreasonable, the court's order under subsection (2)(b) may modify the terms of the binding settlement, but only to the extent that the modification results in a binding settlement that could have been made under the dispute resolution scheme.
 (4) If an order requiring a member to comply with a binding settlement includes a requirement that the member pay an amount of money to a person, that order (or part of the order) may be enforced as if it were a judgment by a District Court for the payment of a sum of money.
 (5) A reference in this section to a member includes a reference to a person who was a member of the dispute resolution scheme at the relevant time but is no longer a member at the time of the application or order.